 Where the Educational Grant is provided for the purpose of supporting Healthcare Professionals' attendance at Third Party Organised Educational Events, the Healthcare Organisation receiving the Grant shall be solely responsible for selection of participants and this shall be expressly reflected in the written Grant agreement.
-Q36-bis: Can an Educational Grant or funds earmarked for education be provided to a specific hospital or department or specify individual hospital or department as criteria for HCOs and/or PCOs?
+Q37-bis: Can an Educational Grant or funds earmarked for education be provided to a specific hospital or department or specify individual hospital or department as criteria for HCOs and/or PCOs?
 (Added July 2018).

-A36-bis: One of the guiding principles in the Code is that companies should not receive or be able to determine the names of the ultimate HCP beneficiaries and the inclusion of a criterion specifying an individual hospital or hospital department is not prohibited under the Code.
+A37-bis: One of the guiding principles in the Code is that companies should not receive or be able to determine the names of the ultimate HCP beneficiaries and the inclusion of a criterion specifying an individual hospital or hospital department is not prohibited under the Code.
 However, companies should bear in mind that the smaller the hospital or department, the greater will be the risk that companies will be able to make such a determination making the use of such a criterion inappropriate under the Code.
 In addition, companies should be mindful of any proximate or ongoing tender proceedings with that specific hospital, as such tenders may raise additional red flags.

-Q37: How can Member Companies in practice ensure that Educational Grants made available for Third Party Organised Educational Events which are subject to the Conference Vetting System, are positively reviewed by CVS?
+Q38: How can Member Companies in practice ensure that Educational Grants made available for Third Party Organised Educational Events which are subject to the Conference Vetting System, are positively reviewed by CVS?

-A37: It is the responsibility of Member Companies to individually ensure compliance with this Code obligation.
+A38: It is the responsibility of Member Companies to individually ensure compliance with this Code obligation.
 For example, Member Companies may themselves consider submitting relevant Third Party Organised Educational Events for CVS review or they may decide to include appropriate contractual obligations making it a pre-condition for an Educational Grant that the Third Party Organised Educational Event be submitted and positively assessed via the CVS, for example by the prospective Grant recipient or by a third party.

-Q37-bis: Can Member companies give criteria for HCOs and/or PCOs to allocate their Educational Funds?
+Q38-bis: Can Member companies give criteria for HCOs and/or PCOs to allocate their Educational Funds?
 (Added July 2018)

-A37-bis: Yes, objective criteria for HCOs or PCOs to select HCPs to benefit from Educational funds may be given as long as such selection criteria are relevant to the HCPs' educational needs and are not so specific that it would effectively select individual HCPs.
+A38-bis: Yes, objective criteria for HCOs or PCOs to select HCPs to benefit from Educational funds may be given as long as such selection criteria are relevant to the HCPs' educational needs and are not so specific that it would effectively select individual HCPs.
 Examples of criteria for selecting Educational Grant Recipients are Healthcare Professionals' speciality, years of practice, country, city/region of practice and/or academic criteria such as number of publications, participation in clinical trials in a given pathology.

-Q38: Is it appropriate for a Member Company that has provided an Educational Grant to support Healthcare Professional attendance at a Third-Party Organised Educational Event to receive the names of the Healthcare Professionals benefiting from the Educational Grant?
+Q39: Is it appropriate for a Member Company that has provided an Educational Grant to support Healthcare Professional attendance at a Third-Party Organised Educational Event to receive the names of the Healthcare Professionals benefiting from the Educational Grant?
 (Added July 2018).

-A38: A Member Company should not proactively seek to receive the names of the healthcare Professionals benefiting from its Educational Grant.
-Generally, when a Third-Party Organised Educational Event is supported by more than one company, all a.2.
+A39: A Member Company should not proactively seek to receive the names of the healthcare Professionals benefiting from its Educational Grant.
+Generally, when a Third-Party Organised Educational Event is supported by more than one company, all companies should receive the same attendance list, from which it should not be possible to identify which Healthcare Professionals have benefited from a particular Member Company's Educational Grant.

+a.2.
 Support for Third Party Organised Educational Events: